lyndonkennedy/yewno/README.md

 To evaluate, I created an index using all of the available training books (this model is lighter-weight than the Document Matching model and experimentation can happen faster with this larger model).
 I then query the model using each of the books in the test set.
 I select a random continuous segment of words from the book and then apply a random character-level noise addition (as above).

-Given more time and/or clearer targets to achieve, I might have explored using bigram or trigrams instead of the single terms that I had used to see if these might model the peculiarities of individual authors better.
-Another approach that might work would be building discriminative models on top of these vector space representations and applying these models to test sequences.
-Recurrent neural networks (discussed below) trained individually for each author might also give language-modeling scores for each test sequence against each author.

 ```
 # train
 python buildAuthorModels.py